pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 Typically your eventsourcing application object will be constructed after a database connection has been setup, and before any requests are handled.
-Requests handlers can then safely use the already constructed application object without any risk of race conditions causing the application to be constructed more than once.
+Requests handlers ("views") can then safely use the already constructed application object without any risk of race conditions causing the application to be constructed more than once.

 Making connections to databases is out of scope of the eventsourcing application classes, and should be setup in a normal way.
 The documentation